 Philip Evans

 His tireless work for DEBRA, alongside his career working in the financial sector in the City of London, brought him to the role of Chairman of the Trustees for DEBRA from 1988 – 2011.
-Throughout his time at the Foundation, Philip worked in various roles, including Treasurer, Chairman of Management Committee and Vice-Chairman of the trustee board.
+Following his retirement Philip was made a Life Patron in 2012.

 Click here to learn more about Philip's life and involvement with DEBRA.